Introduction: capital returns

-The assets from which the capital returns are derived must be the property of the taxpayer.
+The assets, assets or rights from which the capital returns are derived must be the property of the taxpayer.

 They cannot come from the transfer of ownership of the assets, unless by the Personal Income Tax Law they are classified as capital gains, as occurs in the case of transfer, reimbursement, amortization. , exchange or conversion of any type of financial assets (see article 25.2 Law Personal Income Tax ).